 Extending Services to Brand Owners

 Phototype launched its premier brand consultancy and package design studio, Gravity.
 In just a few short years, Gravity has become a multi-million-dollar creative agency, providing our clients a true end-to-end solution for their brand and packaging needs.

 Extending the Family Legacy

-Enter the fourth generation of our family-operated business, as Jen Olberding (Steve’s oldest) joined the company, with her brothers Chris and Anthony, and David’s daughter, Caiti, joining over the next few years.
+Enter the fourth generation of our family-operated business, as Jen (Steve’s oldest) joined the company.
+Her brothers Chris and Anthony, and David’s daughter, Caiti, joined over the next few years.

 Expanding to New Regions and New Services